 What's new on Gatsby Cloud?
-Gatsby Conf 2021 saw a raft Gatsby improvements announced with the release of Gatsby v3.
-Included was the new Image API offering AVIF support out-of-the-box as well as a new Wordpress Integration.
-On top Gatsby v3 fully supports React 17 and fast refresh in development.
-With all those improvements on Gatsby itself, some of the new Gatsby Cloud features got overshadowed.
-In this post we run through a few of them.
+Gatsby Conf 2021 saw a raft of Gatsby improvements announced with the release of Gatsby v3.
+Included was the new Image API offering AVIF support out-of-the-box as well as a new WordPress Integration.
+On top, Gatsby v3 fully supports React 17 and fast refresh in development.
+With all those improvements on Gatsby itself, some new Gatsby Cloud features got overshadowed.
+In this post, we run through a few of them.

 The first new addition it Gatsby Cloud is probably the most exciting: Gatsby Functions.
 Gatsby Functions are the Gatsby cloud implementation of Serverless Functions .

-Previously you had to use a combination of Gatsby Cloud and Netlify to bring serverless to Gatsby Cloud .
-I have done bit of experimenting with Gatsby Cloud functions and written a post on using Gatsby Cloud functions to create an accessible contact form with reCAPTCHA.
+Previously, you had to use a combination of Gatsby Cloud and Netlify to bring serverless to Gatsby Cloud .
+I have done a bit of experimenting with Gatsby Cloud functions and written a post on using Gatsby Cloud functions to create an accessible contact form with reCAPTCHA.

 What else is new on Gatsby Cloud?
 Fastly CDN.
 Previously, you had to use Netlify, Fastly , or another provider to get CDN support.
 What is a CDN?
 CDN stands for Content Delivery Network, you might also hear about it referred to as an edge network.
 As a small startup without a CDN, typically, you would just have a single server to run your website on.
 If your server is based in California, but you have a lot of site visitors from Japan, those visitors might get quite slow connections and poor user experience on your website.
 With a CDN, your site is mirrored automatically around the world.
 No matter where on the globe the user connects from, they will connect to a server close to them.
 It goes without saying this will work wonders for user experience, and keep your Chrome UX Report looking amazing.